PaulAdutwum/PaulAdutwum/README.md

-> "Code is poetry—write it with passion, debug it with patience."
+# Code is poetry—write it with passion, debug it with patience.